KGergo88/RDB_Monitor/README.md

 ## Introduction

+The RDB Monitor is a generic measurement result visualiser software.
+It was originally developed for the RDB Diplomaterv project.
-The RDB Monitor was originally developed in order to visualise the measurement results of the RDB Diplomaterv project.
-Besides this, the program can be used with any other software or device that produces output as described in the [Supported protocols](#supported-protocols) chapter.
+The primary use case is to visualise data from the embedded controller of an electric drive in order to be able to setup the current, speed, position controllers.
+Besides this, the program can be used with any other software or device that produces output that follows one of the [supported protocols](#supported-protocols).
 The data can be received through one of the [supported connections](#supported-connections) or imported from a file.
-The diagrams can be also exported into a file.
+The created diagrams can be also exported to a file.

 ## Usage